-- This review was important, and an early review was expected as so much had changed. - Although previously against the local plan, a review of the plan would be good for the people of North Herts. - The reforms had taken a considerable amount of time, a review should be started as soon as possible. - There had been changes to policies and legislation since the last plan. - Concerns had previously been raised when the local plan was adopted, they strongly welcomed a review. - The 2011 plan was adopted in 2022, it could be argued that the plan was outdated as soon as it was adopted. - Design policies should be considered to enhance sustainability and longevity.
+- This review was important, and an early review was expected as so much had changed. - Although previously against the Local Plan, a review of the plan would be good for the people of North Herts. - The reforms had taken a considerable amount of time, a review should be started as soon as possible. - There had been changes to policies and legislation since the adoption of the current Local Plan. - Concerns had previously been raised when the local plan was adopted, they strongly welcomed a review. - The 2011 plan was adopted in 2022, therefore it could be argued that the plan was outdated as soon as it was adopted. - Design policies should be considered to enhance sustainability and longevity.